fiza-aslam/fiza-aslam.github.io/README.md

 Datamapping: In analysis stage, we need to ensure datasets are compatible so they datasets can be merged for analysis.
 By using text to column, we ensured headings (consistent naming conventions) and cell format were identical to all other datasets.
 Also by formatting all date columns in each dataset to ‘date’ ensures compatibility.

 ## 4. Analyze
 Cleaned dataset from excel has been imported and now ready for analysis.
-Daily activity and sleep datasets will be merged for further analysis.
+Will also combine analyze stage with share stage as visualizations were created during analysis.

 Creating dataframes.
 ```